 For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test, shall be rounded off in accordance with IS 2 : 2022 'Rounding off numerical values (second revision)'.
 The number of significant places retained in the rounded-off value should be the same as that of the specified value in this standard.

-IS 14835 : 2024

 Indian Standard

 PROFORMA FOR ANALYSIS OF UNIT RATE OF SHUTTERING/ FORMWORK FOR CONCRETE ITEMS